http://www.pacific.edu/Academics/Schools-and-colleges/Gladys-L-Benerd-School-of-Education/Academics/Masters

 - Organizational Innovation and Change

-- Leading for Social Impact
+- Leadership for Social Justice

 Admissions Requirement

-- A cumulative GPA of 2.65 or better in all postsecondary coursework or the
+- A cumulative GPA of 2.65 or better in all postsecondary coursework or the last 60 units of college or post-baccalaureate work

-last 60 units of college or post-baccalaureate work - A Bachelor's degree from an accredited university
+- A Bachelor's degree from an accredited university

-- A complete application portfolio to Graduate Admissions, essay(s) following program guidelines; official transcripts from all college-level coursework including official verification of the awarding of degrees; and two completed references forms
+- A complete application portfolio to Graduate Admissions: personal statement(s), following program guidelines, official transcripts from all college-level coursework including official verification of the awarding of degrees, resume, and 1-2 completed references forms

 - Faculty interview, if required.